MPCS-51220/reservation-system-christian-the-wingdings/README.md

 We use try-catch along with resetting users to previous inputs in the case of bad user input and bad endpoints.

-### Login Feature

-Upon starting the application, the user will be provided first with a login prompt where they enter credentials.
-If they provide a proper username and password combination, they are logged in as a user and given functionality depending on their role in the system.
-Customers have basic functionality for scheduling, cancelling, and viewing equiptment, but only for their own data.
-Schedulers have customer functionality for all data.
-Admin have total access to users and can change their roles and reset passwords.

 ## Database System